-If you aren’t comfortable doing this yourself, you can call a Denver window installation company to do it for you!
+If you aren’t comfortable doing this yourself, you can call a Utah window installation company to do it for you!
 Just make sure your measurements are correct and the window fits nice and snug to ensure the highest quality installation.
 Apply silicone evenly around your opening.
-Gently install your window into your opening and check for gaps, openings or holes.
+Gently install your window into your opening and check for gaps, openings, or holes.

 Insulate any gaps around the window area.
 You can use expanding spray insulation foam or regular insulation.